yellowdog/python-examples-templates/agent-installer/README.md

 userDataFile = "yd-agent-installer.sh"
 ```

 The user data file will be run (as root) when the instance boots, and will configure the instance to work with the YellowDog Scheduler as part of the boot process.
+Typical total processing time for the installation steps is around 1 minute, in addition to the normal instance boot overheads.

-When using dynamic Agent installation, bear in mind that **every** provisioned instance will incur the costs of installing Java (probably using cloud-local repositories for the Linux distribution you're using), and downloading the YellowDog Agent (about 35MB in size) from YellowDog's external repository.

-There will be setup time expense for the Java installation, and ingress costs for downloading the Agent.
-For these reasons, we recommend against using this approach when provisioning instances at scale.
+When using dynamic Agent installation, bear in mind that **every** provisioned instance will incur the costs of installing Java using the distro's package manager (probably using cloud-local repositories for the Linux distro you're using), and also of downloading the YellowDog Agent (about 35MB in size) from YellowDog's external Nexus repository.
+For these reasons, we recommend against using this approach when provisioning instances at scale: use a custom image instead.